Starting from Scratch

 Programming Language

-Spruce is built entirely in Typescript.
-The example below, a SkillViewController, will render a full screen view with a CardViewController on it with a title and a subtitle.
+Spruce is built entirely in TypeScript.
+This SkillViewController will render a full screen view with a CardViewController on it with a title and a subtitle.
 All ViewControllers (and SkillViewControllers) reduce down to a ViewModel that return from render().
 In Spruce, 100% of the styling is handled by Heartwood (Storybook).

 import {